andreshungbz/simple-task-manager/README.md

 sudo nano {YOUR_HBA_FILE_LOCATION}
 ```

-For the row for `local` unix socket connections, ensure the `METHOD` is set to `md5` or `scram-sha-256` (better).
+For the `local` unix socket connections row, ensure the `METHOD` is set to `md5` or `scram-sha-256` (better).
 It should look like this:

 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD
 local   all             all                                     scram-sha-256
 ```

-Save the file then restart the PostgreSQL server daemon:
+Save the file, then restart the PostgreSQL server daemon:

 ```
 sudo systemctl restart postgresql